MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 # Query plan for Power Query (Preview)

 Query plan for Power Query is a feature that provides a better view on your query's evaluation.
-It's particularly useful to help determine why a particular query might not fold at a particular step.
+It's useful to help determine why a particular query might not fold at a particular step.

 Through a practical example, this article will demonstrate the main use case and potential benefits of using the query plan feature to review your query steps.
 The examples used in this article have been created using the AdventureWorksLT sample database for Azure SQL Server, which you can download from the [official documentation here](https://docs.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms).